 Workshop & Adjudication

-Some of her musical adventures include touring, performing, and/or recording with artists including Carla Bozulich (Geraldine Fibbers/Evangelista), Harold Budd, Nels Cline, Devotchka, The Eels, Fun, Trevor Hall, The Heavy, Eleni Mandell, Dave Matthews, Tim Meyers (One Republic), Alexi Murdoch, Sheila Nicholls, Linda Ronstadt, Spiritualized, James Tenney, Corin Tucker (Sleater-Kinney), Steve Vai, Vitamin String Quartet, VOCO, Scott Weiland, Emily Wells, The White Buffalo, and Wilco.
-Jessica has appeared on The Tonight Show, The Late Late Show, the NBC Music Video Awards, KPFK's Global Village, KUSC's Arts Alive, and has been a soloist for films Mean Creek, The Strangers, The Covenant, and Levity.
+Some of her cello adventures include touring, performing, and/or recording with artists including Carla Bozulich (Geraldine Fibbers), Harold Budd, Nels Cline, Devotchka, The Eels, Fun, Trevor Hall, The Heavy, Dave Matthews, Tim Meyers (One Republic), Alexi Murdoch, Sheila Nicholls, Linda Ronstadt, Spiritualized, James Tenney, Corin Tucker (Sleater-Kinney), Steve Vai, Vitamin String Quartet, VOCO, Scott Weiland, Emily Wells, The White Buffalo, and Wilco.
+Jessica has appeared on The Tonight Show, The Late Late Show, the NBC Music Video Awards, and has been a soloist for films Mean Creek, The Strangers, The Covenant, and Levity.

 As a teaching artist, Jessica worked for over eight years as lead cello mentor for YOLA (Youth Orchestra Los Angeles) - a partnership of the Harmony Project and the Los Angeles Philharmonic.
 Through YOLA, she worked regularly with four youth orchestras, string ensembles, and had 32 cello students in group classes and private lessons.
 Her students have had the fortune of sitting beside LA Phil musicians in concert, backing up Stevie Wonder, Journey, and The Black Eyed Peas at the Hollywood Bowl, performing with Grace Potter and Sharon Stone on the Tonight Show, playing chamber music next to Condoleeza Rice, and traveling to the White House to play for Michelle Obama and Joshua Bell.

-In Missoula, Jessica can be seen as a member of the Missoula Symphony Orchestra as well as sitting in with the Glacier Symphony.
-She is founder and lead teaching artist for Grow Music Missoula and in addition to her teaching studio, she has subbed as a music teacher at Sussex School and for MCPS.
+Locally, Jessica can be seen as a member of the Missoula Symphony Orchestra and Glacier Symphony.
+She is founder and lead teaching artist for Grow Music Missoula.
 Jessica freelances, plays in The Receptionists string ensemble, and leads the Cello Mafia.